mainwp/Bulk-Setting-Manager-Keys/Lazy Load by WP Rocket/README.md

-## Lazy Load by WP Rocket settings key
+## Lazy Load - Optimize Images settings key

-Tested version of WordPress 4.9.8, plugin version was Lazy Load by WP Rocket 1.4.9.
+Tested version of WordPress 5.7, plugin version Lazy Load - Optimize Images 2.3.4.

 This file is a key for for the settings section of the [Lazy Load by WP Rocket](https://wordpress.org/plugins/rocket-lazy-load/) plugin.